Air gun laws: United Kingdom

 In Scotland, the Air Weapons and Licensing (Scotland) Act 2015 introduced an Air Weapon Certificate (AWC), which anyone owning or possessing an air weapon, the component parts of an air weapon and/or a sound suppressor/moderator is now required to hold.
-The application process for an AWC is broadly similar to that of a FAC and includes backgrounds checks.
+The application process for an AWC is broadly similar to that of a FAC and includes background checks.

 The Violent Crime Reduction Act 2006 prohibits online or mail-order sale of air guns by way of trade or business in the UK.
 UK transactions for items from retail UK shops must be finalised face-to-face, either at the shop where purchased or through a Registered Firearms Dealer (to which an item may be posted and the transfer completed).
-Since February 2011, The Crime & Security Act 2010 (S.46) made it an offence ...for a person in possession of an air weapon to fail to take reasonable precautions to prevent any person under the age of eighteen from having the weapon with him...
+Since February 2011, the Crime and Security Act 2010 (s.
+46) made it an offence ...for a person in possession of an air weapon to fail to take reasonable precautions to prevent any person under the age of eighteen from having the weapon with him...
 This legislation essentially relates to the storage of air guns and the requirement of owners to prevent unauthorised access by children.
 Failure to do so renders owners liable for a fine of up to £1,000.

-Possession of an air gun while trespassing, with or without ammunition, loaded or unloaded, is armed trespass and is considered a serious criminal offence subject to heavy penalties.
+Possession of an air gun while trespassing, with or without ammunition, loaded or unloaded, is treated as armed trespass and is considered a serious criminal offence subject to heavy penalties.